 When Is Endodontic Surgery Necessary?

 A root canal is usually sufficient to save teeth with injured pulp due to extraction.
 However, sometimes a root canal will not be sufficient to heal the tooth.
 In this case, your endodontist will recommend surgery.
 Endodontic surgery can be used to find fractures or hidden canals that often don’t appear on X-rays but are still causing pain in the tooth.
-Other damaged root surfaces or the surrounding jawbone may also be treated with this procedure.
+This procedure may also treat other damaged root surfaces or the surrounding jawbone.

 You will likely have some discomfort and swelling following the apicoectomy.
 As with any oral surgery, minor swelling and discomfort are normal.
 To alleviate any discomfort, your dentist will likely prescribe an appropriate pain medication to be taken after having oral and maxillofacial surgery.
 These medications are habit-forming and need to be taken with extreme caution.